-- You may work collaboratively on a series of sequential lessons (pairs/triads) but must submit individual learning plans.
+- You may work collaboratively (pairs/triads) but must submit individual learning plans.
 Each student will design a short-term learning and assessment plan.
-The plan will be comprised of ONE lesson plan for: - an 80-minute class for grade 10 -12 - a 60-minute class for grade 7-9 - a 30 40-minute class for K- 6 - The learning plan must follow a clear and comprehensive design for learning focused template that promotes deep understandings of a key concept or competency of your discipline.
+The plan will be comprised of ONE lesson plan for an 80-minute class (for Senior High School) or one lesson plan of 60 minutes (for Middle/Junior High). - The learning plan must follow a clear and comprehensive design for learning focused template that promotes deep understandings of a key concept or competency of your discipline.
 Using the rubric on the next page, as a guide, your plan must include the 10 aspects of McTighe and Wiggins' framework. - You will record/annotate (making your thinking visible), using mark-ups on the lesson design, the reasons for the choices you have made including: (i) how this reflects a design approach (UbD), (ii) how this lesson plan fits into the broader context of a unit, (iii) the intended pedagogical content knowledge choices you have made.
-Use the following resources and rubric to guide your annotation.
+Use the following rubric to guide your annotation.